Skip to main content

 • • Weekly: Manual keyboard + screen reader testing

-• • Monthly: Full BiModal compliance audit
+• • Monthly: Full BiModal compliance audit (all 5 layers)

 • • Quarterly: User testing with people with disabilities